ezeahunanya/ezeahunanya/content/blog/first_blog.md

 Once I finished the project, I decided to write a blog about the process.
 I also figured that a website to host this blog and future blogs would be a neat touch.
-I have never made a website before so I guess I have a bit of learning to do then a lot of work.
+I have never made a website before so I guess I have a bit of learning to do, then a lot of work.
 Anyways, not bad for my first blog.
 P.S.
-Someone said Ashmela swims in circles, personally I wouldn't have it.
+If you are reading this, mission complete.